William Ramsay

-Early years
+Early life

 Ramsay was born at 2 Clifton Street in Glasgow on 2 October 1852, the son of civil engineer and surveyor, William C. Ramsay, and his wife, Catherine Robertson.
 The family lived at 2 Clifton Street in the city centre, a three-storey and basement Georgian townhouse.
 The family moved to 1 Oakvale Place in the Hillhead district in his youth.
 He was a nephew of the geologist Sir Andrew Ramsay.

 He was educated at Glasgow Academy and then apprenticed to Robert Napier, a shipbuilder in Govan.
-However, he instead decided to study Chemistry at the University of Glasgow, matriculating in 1866 and graduating in 1869.
+However, he instead decided to study chemistry at the University of Glasgow, matriculating in 1866 and graduating in 1869.
 He then undertook practical training with the chemist Thomas Anderson and then went to study in Germany at the University of Tübingen with Wilhelm Rudolph Fittig where his doctoral thesis was entitled Investigations in the Toluic and Nitrotoluic Acids.

 Ramsay went back to Glasgow as Anderson's assistant at Anderson College.
 He was appointed as Professor of Chemistry at the University College of Bristol in 1879 and married Margaret Buchanan in 1881.
 In the same year he became the Principal of University College, Bristol, and somehow managed to combine that with active research both in organic chemistry and on gases.